dlynch92/emoji-match/README.md

 * Adds the above from the game that has just finished to the table and is persistent throughout the session.
 * The 5 most recent games are shown, with the oldest one being removed once more than that has accrued.

-### Unimplemented Features
+### Future Features

-Not all features envisioned for the project were implemented due to time constraints.
-Below are the features that, given more time, would be implemented and add to the user experience.
+Several potential features that further improve the game have been indentified and could be implemented in the future.

 #### Leaderboard